 If you do put in hard flooring, keep in mind that all synthetic flooring initially releases gasses known as volatile organic compounds (VOCs) that can worsen asthma.
 In most cases, products stop releasing VOCs after several days.
-However, some release more VOCs than others.
+However, some products release more VOCs than others do.
 You may want to look into low-VOC flooring if this is a concern.

 It might be worthwhile having your daughter see an allergist for allergy skin testing.
 There may be individualized steps you can take to reduce allergen exposure once you know exactly what your daughter is allergic to.

 - Adkinson NF, et al. Allergen control for the prevention and management of allergic diseases.
 In: Middleton's Allergy: Principles and Practice.
 8th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2014. http://www.clinicalkey.com.
 Accessed March 16, 2016.

 - Bailey W, et al. Trigger control to enhance asthma management. http://www.uptodate.com/home.
 Accessed March 16, 2016.